Blantranderozari/Blantranderozari/README.md

 - 👋 Hi, My name is Antonius Blantran de Rozari.
 I'm a farmer with engineering degree in applied physics
-- 👀 My current interests is in automation in broad sense starting from RPA, IoT to Robotics (ROS)
+- 👀 My current interests is in automation in broad sense starting from Digital twin, RPA, IoT to Robotics (ROS)
 - 🌱 I have several personal projects related to agriculture and rural community development.
 At the moment I'm doing RPA for OpenSID which will be used in our village